-If you ever need an energy drink to kick your energy levels into overdrive, AMP Energy might be a pretty good option, having a potent blend of sugar, caffeine, and various other ingredients, which give you a pretty good boost.
+If you ever need an energy drink to kick your energy levels into overdrive, AMP Energy might be a pretty good option, as it has a potent blend of sugar, caffeine, and various other ingredients, which can give you a pretty good boost.

 While this particular energy drink from the makers of Mountain Dew may give you a good sugar high, the question is, is AMP Energy actually viable for a vegan diet?